Lois Griffin: Creation

 While still in college, Family Guy creator Seth MacFarlane created a cartoon short called The Life of Larry.
-The short centered around a middle-aged man named Larry and his anthropomorphic dog Steve.
+The short centered around a middle-aged man named Larry and his anthropomorphic dog Steve; other characters are his patient wife Lois and his overweight teenage son Milt.
 He made a sequel called Larry & Steve, which Cartoon Network broadcast in 1997.
 In 1999, MacFarlane was working for Hanna-Barbera Studios, writing for shows such as Johnny Bravo, Dexter's Laboratory, and Cow and Chicken.
 The short caught the eye of 20th Century Fox representatives, who asked him to create a TV series revolving around the characters.
-MacFarlane was given a US$50,000 budget to develop a pilot for the show, which was about one twentieth of what most pilots cost.
+MacFarlane was given a US $50,000 budget to develop a pilot for the show, which was about one twentieth of what most pilots cost.
 MacFarlane claims to have drawn inspiration from several sitcoms, including The Simpsons and All in the Family.
 Several premises were also carried over from several 1980s Saturday morning cartoons he watched as a child, namely The Fonz and the Happy Days Gang, and Rubik, the Amazing Cube.

 In three months, MacFarlane created the Griffin family and developed a pilot for the show he called Family Guy.
 Brian's character was largely based on Steve from the Larry and Steve cartoon, with Larry serving as the primary basis of the Peter character.
-The character's personality was also inspired by a friend of his father who fell asleep while watching the 1993 film Philadelphia.
+While Larry and Peter's wives share the same name, they do not resemble one another.
+Peter's son Chris, by contrast, harbors a design similarity to Larry's son Milt.
+Stewie and Meg were new characters that were completely new at the time, and were not based on old Seth MacFarlane characters.
+Peter's personality was also inspired by a friend of his father who fell asleep while watching the 1993 film Philadelphia.
 The network executives were impressed with the pilot and ordered thirteen episodes, giving MacFarlane a $2 million per-season contract.